ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ## Introducing HCX
 {: #hcx-archi-source-intro-hcx}

-HCX technology seamlessly integrates vSphere vCenter networks into IBM Cloud VCF or VCS platforms.
+HCX technology seamlessly integrates vSphere vCenter networks into IBM Cloud VCS platform.
 Hybrid networking extends on-premises vSphere vCenter networks into IBM Cloud, supporting bidirectional virtual machine (VM) mobility.

 This introduction summarizes the tasks that can be accomplished and the features that support and enhance migration and network extension.